The Myrtle Rust Science Plan can be used by all New Zealanders as a guide to what science will be most valuable for the management of myrtle rust.

 The science plan supports the New Zealand Myrtle Rust Strategy 2019-2023 and its vision to ensure the mauri of myrtle plants and dependent ecosystems is safeguarded and sustained.

-This event is an opportunity for everyone involved in understanding and limiting the impact of myrtle rust to discuss the latest research findings, management tools and approaches, and share insights, learnings and new initiatives.
+This event was an opportunity for everyone involved in understanding and limiting the impact of myrtle rust to discuss the latest research findings, management tools and approaches, and share insights, learnings and new initiatives.